Entropy zero area preserving diffeomorphisms of $S^2$: The Set of Annuli

-Every neighborhood of $\ti y$ contains points in $\ti B(f)$ that are contained in distinct elements of $\U$.
+Every neighborhood of $\ti y$ contains points in $\ti B(f)$ that are contained in different elements of $\U$.
 Lemma ~\ref{isolated puncture} and Lemma~\ref{limited near cycles} imply that such points have no common $\ti f_{\ti C}$-near cycle in $\Stab(\ti C)$.
 Item (2) now follows from Remark~\ref{near cycle is open}.